cowlicks/GSoC-proposal/proposal.markdown

 ### Timeline

+I've broken the 3 pieces of my proposal up into 3 equally size blocks of time +/- one week, and have shifted the Coding period to start on May 27th and end on August 29th (with the consent of my mentor).

 #### Pre application.
 Up to May 3rd.
 * Familiarizing myself with scipy.sparse by investigating bug reports, reading documentation,
 * Building rapport with the Scipy community and my mentor.